Sturla22/Sturla22.github.io/_drafts/vhdl-style-guide.md

 AttributeError: 'rule_012' object has no attribute '_fix_violations'
 ```

-Alright, let's fix by hand and run again:
+Alright, let's fix the file by hand and run VSG again:

 ```
 ================================================================================